mikethwolff/AI-HC-Pneumonia-Detection-From-Chest-X-Ray/README.md

 **Description of Validation Dataset:**

-- The training data has 20% Pneumonia and 80% non Pneumonia patients
+- The validation data has 20% Pneumonia and 80% non Pneumonia patients
 - It contains 1430 images

 ## Algorithm Design and Function